jrwieland/TaraniTunes-v4.x/README.md

 ## TaraniTunes v4.0  (Non Color Radios)  ##
 Key Enhancements
-* Steamlined code to match the Color Widget version in both look and feel.
+* Streamlined code to match the Color Widget version in both look and feel.
 * FlushAudio Added to clear song playing when a new song/playlist is selected.
-* Song or playlist immediatelly play when selected.
+* Song or playlist immediately play when selected.
 No need to move switches as an "Enter Key".
 * Model Global Variable 8 and 9 used is also used to keep track of the music and playlists.
-* Removed the seperate player file all interaction is contained within the code.
+* Removed the separate player file all interaction is contained within the code.

   There is a "Random Mode" version available for the "xlite, 9x or Q7" radios.
   It is available here >>> https://github.com/jrwieland/TaraniTunes-v4.x/tree/random-mode